 Comments are encouraged and valued.
 Visitors may find it helpful to review the Comment Policy, and those wanting to reproduce material elsewhere should be aware of the Copyright Policy.

-The frequency of posting here varies quite a bit, usually ranging somewhere between 2-4 posts per week.
-I have found that RSS is one of the best ways for keeping track of frequently updated material.
-I encourage you to subscribe via RSS or via e-mail.
-You can also find me on Twitter, Facebook, and Google+.
+The frequency of posting varies quite a bit, usually ranging somewhere between 2-4 posts per week.
+I have found that RSS is one of the best ways for keeping track of frequently updated material, but there are many ways you can subscribe to Atheist Revolution to make sure you do not miss any new content.

 Popular PostsIf you are looking to jump right in and do some reading, here are some good places to start.
 You can also use the topic cloud in the right sidebar to take you directly to posts on each topic.

 Atheismposts on atheism.

 - Difficulty Explaining Something is Not Useful Evidence